Christian Petersen (sculptor): Legacy

-2007-The Christian Petersen Art Museum opens in historic Morrill Hall, Iowa State University campus.
-The exhibitions include works of art by Petersen as well as his contemporaries.

-2009-The Anderson Sculpture Garden surrounding Morrill Hall is dedicated.
+The Christian Petersen Art Museum opened in 2007 in historic Morrill Hall, Iowa State University campus.
+Its exhibitions include works of art by Petersen as well as his contemporaries.
+In 2009, the Anderson Sculpture Garden surrounding Morrill Hall was dedicated.
 Christian Petersen's Cornhusker, 4-H Calf, Library Boy and Girl Models, Seated Abraham Lincoln, and Reclining Nudes are all located in the sculpture garden.